artsy/meta/meta/open_standup.md

 * We start off with props, as a nod towards [People are Paramount][pplp]
 * Then we get an update from the CTO
 * Then an update from the Product team
+* Then an update from the current on-call support team
 * Each tech lead gives a summary of what their teams have been up to
   * If the stand-up is straight after sprint kickoff, skip this section and thank people for giving their demos
   * You can get the projects from the [Sprint Kickoff][sk] google sheet